apache/trafficserver/doc/admin-guide/plugins/ssl_session_reuse.en.rst

 * redis.RedisEndpoints - This is a comma separated list of Redis servers to connect to.
 The description of the redis server may include a port
 * redis.RedisConnectTimeout - Timeout on the redis connect attempt in milliseconds.
-* redis.RedisRetryDelay - Timeout on retrying redis operations in miliseconds.
+* redis.RedisRetryDelay - Timeout on retrying redis operations in milliseconds.
 * pubconfig.PubNumWorkers - Number of worker threads.
 Must be at least as many as the number of redis servers.
 * pubconfig.PubRedisPublishTries - Number of times to attempt publishing data
 * pubconfig.PubRedisConnectTries - Number of times to retry a redis connection attempt